artnc/personal-website/src/blog/_posts/2017-08-17-dropbox-syncthing.md

     You'll first need to go home and open ports on your router, whose admin panel is typically accessible at [192.168.0.1](http://192.168.0.1/) or [192.168.1.1](http://192.168.0.1/).
 Look for the [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) settings and map the router's port 8384 to your home server's port 8384.
 The Syncthing dashboard runs on port 8384; you can also open other ports like 22 for SSH.
 This wiring step is necessary because all devices on your home network share the same public IP address (e.g. `123.45.67.89`), and so your router needs to know which one of them should handle incoming address-port combinations like `123.45.67.89:8384`.

-    You can now remotely view your home server's Syncthing dashboard by going to `https://123.45.67.89:8384/` in your web browser, but that IP is hard to remember and not even guaranteed to stay the same forever!
-The final step is to register for a free subdomain with a service like [FreeDNS](http://freedns.afraid.org/subdomain/), which will let you access your server via something more reasonable like `https://johndoe.jumpingcrab.com:8384/`.
+    You can now remotely view your home server's Syncthing dashboard by going to `https://123.45.67.89:8384/` in your web browser.
+Go into the dashboard settings and set a password so that nobody else will be able to view it.

+    One last thing: that IP address is hard to remember and not even guaranteed to stay the same forever!
+Registering for a free subdomain with a service like [FreeDNS](http://freedns.afraid.org/subdomain/) will let you access your server via something more reasonable like `https://johndoe.jumpingcrab.com:8384/`.
 FreeDNS works by giving you a cron script for your home server that periodically sends your router's current IP address to the [FreeDNS DNS servers](https://en.wikipedia.org/wiki/RAS_syndrome), which in turn map it to a human-readable domain name.

 In the end, this is all a bit of legwork but definitely worth the peace of mind.
 I've found my holy grail of a sync/backup solution that's free (in both senses), secure, fast, simple, and robust.